Mapping the EU AI Landscape (Part 3): Can you Train on my Data?

 For everyone else, data use is allowed if the data doesn’t explicitly prohibit TDM and if you’ve accessed it lawfully (i.e., no hacking).
 In that case, Article 4 of DC790 exempts you too.

 So you might think you’re covered by opting out of TDM and keeping your data safe, right?
 Well, yes and no. Remember how I mentioned that there’s no standardized opt-out?
-This is a well docuemnted problem and hasn’t been solved yet.
+This is a well documented problem and hasn’t been solved yet.
 As it stands, there’s no universally recognized method for opting out.

 Whose Job Is This?